Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-converting-mergetree-to-replicated.md

 ## example for option 2

 Note: ATTACH PARTITION ID 'bar' FROM 'foo'` is practically free from compute and disk space perspective.
-This feature utilizes filesysem hard-links and the fact that files are immutable in Clickhouse ( it's the core of the Clickhouse design, filesystem hard-links and such file manipulations are widely used ).
+This feature utilizes filesystem hard-links and the fact that files are immutable in Clickhouse ( it's the core of the Clickhouse design, filesystem hard-links and such file manipulations are widely used ).

 ```sql
 create table foo( A Int64, D Date, S String )